Brussels, Queen of taste

 Brewers in the Grand'Place!

 Cocteau called it “the most beautiful theatre in the world”.
-At number 10 The Grand-Place in Brussels (BRUXELLES) you will find the Museum of Belgian Brewers (BRUXELLES), with its displays of brewing machinery from the eighteenth century to the present day’s high technology.
-A sample glass or two in the bar will reveal why the city’s inhabitants love their beer!
+At number 10 in The Grand-Place in Brussels (BRUXELLES) you will find the Museum of Belgian Brewers (BRUXELLES), with its displays of brewing machinery from the eighteenth century to the present day’s high technology.
+A glass or two in the bar will reveal why the city’s inhabitants love their beer!

 A sparkling and tasty woodcock